NerveTask/nervetask/README.md

 **This project is under active development and is NOT ready for use.
 You can hasten its development by contributing (see below).**

-NerveTask is a free, open-source, standalone plugin that has basic project management functionality when activated on any WordPress site.
+NerveTask is a free, open-source plugin that can add project management features to WordPress.

-Other WordPress project management solutions exist by bundling plugin features into themes, rendering project management useless if you want to switch themes.
-Further, plugins exist that provide project management features but don't thoroughly provide the interface necessary to make project management efficient and fun.
+While project management features are great you want them to be easy to interact with.
+That's why you need a NerveTask-compatible theme.
+See nervetask.com for more detail.

 ## NerveTask vs. XYZ?